drhsqlite/pikchr/doc/cylinderobj.md

 A cylinder is a stylized projection of a cylinder into the 2-D space of the diagram.
-Cylinders are commonly used to represent bulk data storage in architecture diagrams, as legacy disk packs were cylindrical in shape.
+Cylinders are commonly used to represent bulk data storage in software architecture diagrams, as legacy disk packs were cylindrical in shape.

 The shape of a cylinder is defined by the width, height, and radius.
 The radius is the minor axis of the ellipse that forms the top of the